Stories

 The young Cadet's Special was for being less than 15 minutes late to class.
 She answered the Special, "Correct, but wish to Explain."
 On the flip side, she wrote, "The alarm clock was not set properly."
 Signed, Cadet Smith.

 At VMI, the Blue Book rules cadet life.
 It is a strict and adversarial document with more rules than the Mosaic Law.
-It is impossible follow this book perfectly, so the school has an honor code which is easier to follow.
-A Cadet will not lie, cheat, steal, or tollerate those who do.
+It is impossible to follow this book perfectly, so the school has an honor code that is easier to follow.
+A Cadet will not lie, cheat, steal, or tolerate those who do.

 VMI's Honor Code is single-sanctioned, with no second chances.